tomdale/tomdale.net/posts/2017/making-the-jump/making-the-jump.md

 VM to evaluate.

 Understanding Prepack is a talk unto itself and I’m still digesting how it works internally myself.
-But let’s look at a few examples of what I mean by _reverse engineering a simpler version_.
+But let’s look at an example of what I mean by _reverse engineering a simpler version_.

 Imagine we’re writing a library that prints the start date of the DinosaurJS